 You’re going to be looking at your front door a lot.
-Make sure it’s one you actually like to see.
+So naturally, the first question is should you choose a wood or steel front door?
+It’s important to make sure it’s one you actually like to see.

 The organic feel of the wood grain is soft and inviting.
 From dark walnut to eye-catching flame maple, the texture of wood alone is engaging.
 But carvings and engravings can take a door from entryway to centerpiece.
 Wood can be stained or painted, giving the homeowner a huge palette for personalization and customization.

 It’s tougher to make steel doors look attractive.
 The surface can feel cold and uninviting.
 Generally, steel doors are painted a single color and have well-built, simple panel designs.
 If this is the intended effect, then it’s not a problem, of course.
 Extra cladding or embossing can even create a wood-like appearance.